SIDN/valibox-spin-builder/README.md

-# valibox-build-v3
-temporary repository to play around with new valibox build system

 This repository contains standard configurations for building the Valibox with SPIN for specific architectures and devices, as well as a build tool that performs all the steps necessary to build complete images and packages for all the supported devices.